GCT Featured Articles

 "...new wind power and/or solar power plants are typically cheaper than new coal, natural gas, or nuclear power plants — even without any governmental support for solar or wind.
 Not only are they typically cheaper — they’re much cheaper in many cases…” – quote from 2016: https://cleantechnica.com/cost-of-solar-power-vs-cost-of-wind-power-coal-nuclear-natural-gas/

-For the table below of energy cost per KWh of a set of energy sources: “This table compares the US average electricity cost in dollars per kilowatt-hour for both non-renewable and alternative fuels in new power plants, based on US EIA statistics and analysis from Annual Energy Outlook 2017.” – from http://www.renewable-energysources.com
+The table below shows energy cost per KWh of a set of energy sources.
+“This table compares the US average electricity cost in dollars per kilowatt-hour for both non-renewable and alternative fuels in new power plants, based on US EIA statistics and analysis from Annual Energy Outlook 2017.” – from http://www.renewable-energysources.com

 |Power Plant Type||Cost